 Long before Lena Dunham and her sharp-eyed take on the social problems, vanities, weaknesses, loves and losses facing (some) young women in the modern world, there was Jane Austen doing the same thing, but, like, 200 years beforehand. …

 If you’re not gastronomically adventurous, the idea of sticking your face in a pie or pudding of unknown providence may be a little daunting at first, especially if they are not a fondly-remembered part of your childhood cuisine.

-As we reach the end of an eventful year, it’s natural that thoughts turn to the year ahead, and the kind of changes everyone feels the need to make in order to better themselves in the coming months.
+It’s natural that thoughts turn to the year ahead and the kind of changes everyone feels the need to make in order to better themselves in the coming months.